 Nursing (Master of Science in Nursing)

 By earning your MSN from Creighton, you’ll gain the advanced scientific knowledge and practical hands-on experience you need to succeed in the ever-changing healthcare environment.
-Through your nursing courses and Creighton’s Werner Institute for Negotiation and Dispute Resolution courses, you’ll become an even more effective critical and creative thinker, communicator and team leader.
+Through your nursing courses and negotiation and conflict courses, you’ll become an even more effective critical and creative thinker, communicator and team leader.
 You’ll graduate ready to make a significant contribution to the world.

 Completion of the MSN program prepares students to: